 - A slogan that you use to identify your business with customers

 - Your company logo

 All of those are trademarks, in that they identify your company as the source of that particular escape room experience with consumers.

 I’ve written about trademark a lot on this blog, but I’ll touch upon the main points below, specifically for an escape room.

 Before you start using any name for a business, it’s important to do a proper clearance search.

 The reason for this is that if someone else is already using your name (or one that is very similar), they could come after you for trademark infringement.

 Before we get into the search process, I just want to expand on the definition of “similar” in the context of trademarks.

 The main goal of trademark law is to protect the general public of consumers.
 They want a consumer to be able to buy a product or service, and know exactly what they’re getting and where they’re getting it from.

-So if every business was allowed to call themselves McDonald’s and sell food, consumers couldn’t ever be sure they were getting what they expect (McDoubles, or whatever).
+So if every business was allowed to call themselves McDonald’s and sell food, consumers couldn’t ever be sure they were getting what they expect (McDoubles or Big Macs, or whatever).